kyocoolcool/java-design-pattern/abstract-factory/README.md

 > Single Responsibility Principle.
 You can extract the product creation code into one place, making the code easier to support.
 > Open/Closed Principle.
 You can introduce new variants of products without breaking existing client code.

-## Disadvantage of Abstract FactoryPattern
+## Disadvantage of Abstract Factory Pattern
 > The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

 ## Usage of Abstract Factory Pattern